tomlowen/Typescript-weather-app/README.md

 ## Overview

-This was my first attempt at building an App with Typescript, and also first time using Tailwind for styling.
+This was my first attempt at building an App with Typescript, and also first time using an animation library and Tailwind for styling.
+Built in a day a the School of Code hackathon, my partner for the week Daniel Corseanschi and I learnt to use several new technologies with this basic web app.

+## Built with:
+Typescript
+Tailwind
+HTML
+Framer animation library

 ## Core Requirements